The Magic Before Baby: Creative Maternity Portraits | HD Family Photographer

 Not the look I wanted.

 When it was time, she changed while I filled the tub with warm water.
-I added 1/2 cup of powdered milk and mixed it until the water got the desired look I wanted. *I would add more milk powder next time.
+I added 1/2 cup of powdered milk and mixed it until the water got the desired look I wanted. *I would add much more milk powder next time.

 She got in, and I tested the lighting while my assistant cut flower heads and placed them in the tub.
 The client helped put the tiny chamomile buds in the water.